 Can German Shepherds See in The Dark?

-Yes, German Shepherd can see in the dark.
-The German Shepherd Dog (GSD) has many amazing abilities, including its keen night vision.
+Yes, German Shepherds can see in the dark.
+The German Shepherd Dog is endowed with many amazing abilities, including the ability to see at night.

 If you want to know how the German Shepherd sees in the dark?
 And if the German Shepherd is color blind, read this article to the end.